-- In some Texas locations, TitleMax® will act as a Credit Services Organization to assist you in obtaining a loan.
-Your loan may be made by an unaffiliated third party Lender.
+- In Texas, TitleMax® acts as a Credit Services Organization to assist customers in obtaining a loan through an unaffiliated third party lender.
 Please see store associate for details.
 Please see Texas Schedule of All Fees.

 - In GA, TitleMax® offers Title Pawns.